ContentSquare/readapt/README.md

 ### Clean workspace

-To clean all packages and return to a fresh state run `yarn workspaces clean`.
+To clean all packages and return to a fresh state run `yarn workspaces run clean`.

 ### How to release (manually)